jeldrint/Blog-API-Client-1/README.md

 June 17 - June 23
 -
-    * linisin yung comments and other elements
+    * linisin yung comments and other elements ☑️
+    * delete comments

 * June 17
     - comment section complete

+* June 19
+    * delete comments
+        -   (ADMIN) hovering on the comment section and then show the delete button